lihao5257/sofastack-doc/sofa-rpc/en_US/Generic-Invoke.md

-# Generic call
+# Generic Call

-Generic calls provide the ability for clients to initiate calls without having to rely on the server`s interface.
-Currently, the generic call of SOFARPC only supports using Hessian2 as the serialization protocol under the Bolt communication protocol.
+Generic calls provide the ability for clients to initiate calls without having to rely on the server's interface.
+Currently, the generic call of SOFARPC only supports Hessian2 as the serialization protocol under the Bolt transformation protocol.

 ## SOFABoot environment

 ### Publish Service

-There is nothing special about publishing a service.
-Just publish the service normally, for example:
+Just publish the service normally as below:

 ```xml
 <!-- generic -->